Luz-V/Pallet-APK-Handler/README.md

 # Pallet APK Handler
-## Small script collection for android package managment
+## A Small script collection for android package managment

 As there is virtually no free Android Mobile Devices Managment (MDM) tools for small non profits organisation at the moment, I decided to sharpen my own tools for backups, restore, listing and others operations on android packages.
 Theses batch/adb scripts are draft material for more advanced operation, but they are already operationnal for android application deployment via windows/adb on rooted devices combined with [Neo-Backup](https://github.com/NeoApplications/Neo-Backup) and [AppManager](https://github.com/MuntashirAkon/AppManager) backup files.